neondatabase/neon/docs/docker.md

 ## Docker Compose example

 You can see a [docker compose](https://docs.docker.com/compose/) example to create a neon cluster in [/docker-compose/docker-compose.yml](/docker-compose/docker-compose.yml).
-It creates the following conatainers.
+It creates the following containers.

 - pageserver x 1
 - safekeeper x 3